idm-oxford/climate-epidemics/CONTRIBUTING.rst

 Where to start?
 ---------------

-If you are brand new to climepi or open-source development, we recommend going through the `GitHub Issues`_ page to find issues that interest you.
+If you are new to climepi or open-source development, we recommend going through the `GitHub Issues`_ page to find issues that interest you.

 Documentation updates